If you’re shopping around for a new credit card, you may notice most boil down to two types of rewards: points or cash back.

 The case for rewards

-Instead of earning cash, rewards credit cards net points that can be used to claim travel (flights, hotels), gift cards, or merchandise.
+Instead of earning cash, travel rewards credit cards net points that can be used to claim travel (flights, hotels), gift cards, or merchandise.
 Rewards cards can be quite lucrative when you know how to earn and redeem points effectively, but there are several features to consider.

 Type of rewards earned: Rewards cards are either linked to a specific travel brand (airline or hotel), or give you flexibility to travel on any carrier.
 If you’re loyal to a specific brand, it makes sense to pick a co-branded card.
 If you prefer flexibility, then pick a card that gives you the most options.